cypress-io/cypress/docs/source/guides/appendices/error-messages.md

 2. You are testing a page that uses `Single sign-on (SSO)`.
 In this case your web server is likely redirecting you between superdomains, so you receive this error message.
 You can likely get around this redirect problem by using {% url `cy.request()` request %} to manually handle the session yourself.

 If you find yourself stuck and can't work around these issues you can just set this in your `cypress.json` file.
-But before doing so you should really understand and [read about the reasoning here](https://on.cypress.io/guides/web-security).
+But before doing so you should really understand and {% url 'read about the reasoning here' web-security %}.

 ***cypress.json***